Apple's iPhone draws hordes again, powers shares

 "I have a lot of respect for how he led the company and so the turnout, and especially the preorder sales, is a mark of appreciation for him," insisted Chris Centers, who was one of the people who has lined up outside the store.

-One of the buyers had also stopped by to lay flowers at the San Francisco store's glass wall in honour of Jobs.
+One of the buyers had also stopped by to lay flowers at the San Francisco store's glass wall in honor of Jobs.

 The new model looks similar to the previous iPhone 4 but has an upgraded camera, faster processor, enhanced security and voice-activated software, which lets users ask the phone questions.
 The voice software drew glowing reviews.